Body

 Data Analysis and Presentation

 Analyses in the reports are informed by standards and guidelines set by the National Center for Education Statistics (NCES, 2012).
 Unless otherwise noted, findings are presented by unique graduates without duplication.
 A few tables present results by academic major.
 In these tables, duplicate counts exist because graduates can complete both double majors and dual degrees at the bachelor’s degree level.
-When a graduate completes more than one major and/or degree, their outcomes data are recognized in each appropriate category for the bachelor’s degree and majors they have completed.
+When a graduate completes more than one major and/or degree, their outcomes data are recognized in each appropriate category for the bachelor’s degree and the majors they have completed.

 To support ease of reading for various audiences, non-respondents are excluded from each graph, table, and data point (rather than including sections of non-respondents with each question) because respondent numbers change throughout the report as different graduates have access to different survey questions.
 For example, graduates who selected “continuing education” as their primary status do not receive survey questions about “employment”.
 Throughout the report, the number of respondents(N) is provided with the data for each survey question.

-Finally, there is some grouping of majors in each annual report so that data for small majors can be presented while protecting confidentiality of graduates.
+Finally, there is some grouping of majors in each annual report so that data for small majors can be presented while protecting the confidentiality of graduates.
 Please see the tables in the concluding pages of each annual report to learn how majors are represented for each college and where combinations occurred.